Make it a Career

 When you take the steps to become a commercial pilot it's because you want to be able to charge for your services as a pilot.
 This is the basic definition of Commercial Pilot.

-To become a commercial pilot, you need to meet the prerequisites (see the right side of this page) and achieve the requirements for the license (see the list at right).
+To become a commercial pilot, you need to meet the prerequisites and achieve the requirements for the license:

 Commercial Pilot (ASEL)